 Running’s beauty is it’s a year-round sport.
 Bad weather runs are also the most rewarding.

 As temperatures rise in Summer, the hot weather doesn’t have to dwindle your appetite for outdoor running.
 In fact, running in hot weather can be both enjoyable and beneficial to your fitness, as long as you take the appropriate precautions.
-The same is true of running in the cold and running when it’s raining.
+The same is true of running in the cold and running when it’s raining or snowy runs.